We will be updating this page when new information is released. Please check back regularly.

 10/9/2020: NEW Official Guidance (FAQs) issued by the CDC

-10/21/2020: Looking to answering the question “Am I allowed to file new evictions after I receive a Declaration?”
+10/21/2020: Looking at answering the question “Am I allowed to file new evictions after I receive a Declaration?”
 Read more below…

 10/28/2020 URGENT UPDATE: NC Gov. Cooper issues Executive Order 171 information and FAQ.
 Declaration Forms here.
-Remember, EO 171 now makes clear that it is IMPERATIVE that you notify us (and provide a copy!) every time you receive a Declaration for any case that you have submitted to us for filing.
+Remember, EO 171 now clarifies that it is IMPERATIVE that you notify us (and provide a copy!) every time you receive a Declaration for any case you have submitted to us for filing.
+(NC Only)

 A: This FAQ document contains LOTS of helpful information about this and other questions, but the most important change is that every Landlord in NC must provide every tenant that they plan to file a case against (no matter what the basis of the case is) with a copy of the CDC Declaration form before the submit the case to us for approval and filing.
 The case must ALSO be accompanied by an affidavit confirming the Declaration form was provided.

-A. This FAQ document has lots of helpful answers, but one benefit of the Executive Order is that every Landlord is entitled to a hearing to question a tenant who has tendered a Declaration and may not actually meet the criteria to qualify for the “temporary halt” in their eviction case.
+A. This FAQ document has lots of helpful answers.
+Still, one benefit of the Executive Order is that every Landlord is entitled to a hearing to question a tenant who has tendered a Declaration and may not actually meet the criteria to qualify for the “temporary halt” in their eviction case.